Organ Pipe Cactus National Monument

 Dripping Springs Mine Trail (2.0 miles) travels through one of the moistest area of the monument.

 Arch Canyon Trail (1.5 miles) Moderate.
 The trail leads up the canyon towards a pair of natural arches in the volcanic rock.
 At the end of the maintained trail, a strenuous, non-maintained route leads up to the arches and beyond.
 Be cautious of loose rock if you choose to follow this route.

 Bull Pasture Trail (1.75 miles) through the historical focal point of all three cultures who have occupied the Monument.

-Organ Pipe Cactus NM Package - Book and Map to help explore the park.
+Organ Pipe Cactus NM Map - Map to help explore the park.